 Firstly, thank you for viewing our website.
-As a parent myself I know that choosing the right school for your child can be a daunting task; let me assure you that in choosing our school, your child will be getting the very best start to their learning journey in education.
-We have outstanding teachers, an outstanding curriculum and an outstanding Early Years Foundation Stage unit not to mention the outstanding work we do with the community.
+As a parent I know that choosing the right school for your child can be a daunting task; let me assure you that in choosing our school, your child will be getting the very best start to their learning journey in education.
 Our school is home to around 300 children and over 40 staff.
 It is the largest within the cluster of seven schools in the South Craven area.
 We can be found in a beautiful part of the country, with a rolling hillside providing the backdrop to our well situated school; located en route to Lancashire, whilst a short distance from Skipton and Keighley.
 We have a large playing field to the rear, a substantial outdoor area for the Early Years Foundation Stage, an outdoor classroom, a gardening area, a traversing wall, a separate playground for each Key Stage and a conservation area known as the ‘millennium garden'.
-We have seen an increase in pupils joining our school over the past three years; indeed we've already enlisted pupils for our nursery who've only just been born!
+We have seen an increase in pupils joining our school over the past number of years; indeed we've already enlisted pupils for our nursery who've only just been born!
 I look forward to meeting you and your child soon.